 Note about original wills: In a few cases we only have either miscellaneous paperwork about an original will or just an envelope.
 These have been noted in the database under the first name with brackets and either "No will", "envelope empty" or "will not in envelope".
 Also, there are a few cases where an individual may have two wills (noted under the first name in brackets by "two wills").

-Note: We recommend scrolling through the index rather than using your brower's "Find" function.
+Note: We recommend scrolling through the index rather than using your browser's "Find" function.
 See our Tips for Searching Indexes for additional information.